-- The Laboratory's management of R&D programs and facilities according to proposed plans; - The extent to which the Laboratory's management of projects/programs/facilities supports the Laboratory strategic plan; - Adequacy of the Laboratory's consideration of technical risks; - The extent to which the Laboratory is successful in identifying/avoiding technical problems; - Effectiveness in leveraging across multiple areas of research and between research and facility capabilities; - The extent to which the Laboratory demonstrates a willingness to make tough decisions (i.e., cut programs with sub-critical mass of expertise, divert resources to more promising areas, etc.); - The use of LDRD and other Laboratory investments and overhead funds to improve the competitiveness of the Laboratory; and - The extent to which the Laboratory management fosters a safe, inclusive, and professional work environment and promotes staff professional development and growth.
+- The Laboratory's management of R&D programs and facilities according to proposed plans; - The extent to which the Laboratory's management of projects/programs/facilities supports the Laboratory strategic plan; - Adequacy of the Laboratory's consideration of technical risks; - The extent to which the Laboratory is successful in identifying/avoiding technical problems; - Effectiveness in leveraging across multiple areas of research and between research and facility capabilities; - The extent to which the Laboratory demonstrates a willingness to make tough decisions (i.e., cut programs with subcritical mass of expertise, divert resources to more promising areas, etc.); - The use of LDRD and other Laboratory investments and overhead funds to improve the competitiveness of the Laboratory; and - The extent to which the Laboratory management fosters a safe, inclusive, and professional work environment and promotes staff professional development and growth.

-The following is a sampling of factors to be considered in determining the level of performance for the Laboratory against this Objective.
-The evaluator(s) may consider the following as measured through progress reports, peer reviews, Field Work Proposals (FWPs), Program Office reviews/oversight, etc.
+The following factor is to be considered in determining the level of performance for the Laboratory against this Objective.
+The evaluator(s) may consider the following as measured through progress reports, peer reviews, FWPs, Program Office reviews/oversight, etc.